Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 Kerosene Creek is on the North Island of New Zealand near the Bay of Plenty.
 It’s about 16 miles (26km) from Rotorua in the Rainbow Mountain Scenic Reserve.

 The best way to get to Kerosene Creek is by driving south from Rotorua on State Highway 5.
-Turn left on to Old Waiotapu Road and you’ll find the creek at the end of the gravel road.
+Turn left onto Old Waiotapu Road, and you’ll find the creek at the end of the gravel road.

 You’ll need a car to get to Kerosene Creek.
-It’s right next door to the Wai-o-Tapu Thermal Wonderland, home to the famous Lady Knox Geyser.
+It’s next door to the Wai-o-Tapu Thermal Wonderland, home to the famous Lady Knox Geyser.
 This was one of my favourite places on the North Island and is well worth a visit.

-Kerosene Creek is also near the Rainbow Mountain Scenic Reserve which has some epic mountain bike tracks.
+Kerosene Creek is also near the Rainbow Mountain Scenic Reserve, which has some epic mountain bike tracks.

-Note: the road to Kerosene Creek is not paved or well-maintained.
+Note: The road to Kerosene Creek is not paved or well-maintained.
 It’s gravel and full of potholes.
 If you have a rental car, drive slowly and be careful on the gravel.

 Swimming in Kerosene Creek